bysnupy/memos/Linux/conf__network_team.md

-## How to set up a teaming interface with nmcli CLI
+## How to set up a teaming interface without NetworkManager

 ### Introduction
 For steps to use a teaming interface without NetworkManager service.